 ClientEarth Communications

+The basics of legal risk around greenwashing are likely already familiar to advertising and PR agencies.
 As Courts and regulators try ever harder to ensure that environmental claims made by companies are based on solid evidence and clearly communicated to the public, anti-greenwashing legal action has moved from a legal risk to a regulatory reality.
 Making green claims is no longer the lawless free-for-all it was once treated as.

 Greenwashing is when a company uses various tactics to appear more environmentally responsible than it actually is.
 As consumers become more and more concerned about the sustainability and environmental impact of the products and services they pay for and more and more interested in sustainable alternatives, companies are finding it increasingly beneficial to use ‘green claims’ to attract customers and drive more business.